Professor in Information Systems/Informatics

 A general eligibility criterion for permanent teaching positions at Örebro University is that the applicant has completed courses on teaching and learning in higher education corresponding to 10 weeks.
 Knowledge and skills equivalent to such courses may also be assessed to establish whether these provide eligibility.
 This assessment will be made by Örebro University.
 For appointment as professor, the applicant must also have completed courses on doctoral supervision.
 A professor who at the time of appointment does not meet these criteria must complete the required courses no later than within two years of taking up the position.

-When appointing teaching staff, both the applicant’s research expertise and their teaching expertise will be assessed, and as much attention is to be given to the applicant’s teaching expertise as to their research expertise.
-In the assessment, experience and qualifications in terms of collaboration with the wider community, of which the University is a part, will be evaluated, as will national and international experience and mobility.
-In addition, applicants’ suitability for the post will be evaluated, as will, their leadership skills.
+When appointing a professor, both the applicant’s research expertise and their teaching expertise will be assessed, and as much attention is to be given to the applicant’s teaching expertise as to their research expertise.
+The assessment is also to consider the applicant’s qualifications and experience from collaboration with the wider community, of which the university is a part, as well as national and international experience and mobility.
+In addition, the applicant’s suitability for the position and their leadership skills will be assessed.
 Suitability refers to the applicant demonstrating the personal qualities required to successfully perform the duties and responsibilities at hand; to be able to cooperate with other members of staff; and to contribute to the development of university operations.

-Experiences from building international networks as well as membership in editorial boards, research councils, funding bodies or leadership of scientific conferences/workshops are considered additional qualifications.
-The candidates’ use of both qualitative and quantitative research methods is an additional qualification.
-Documented experience of using mixed-methods research is considered a merit.
+- experiences from building international networks as well as membership in editorial boards, research councils, funding bodies or leadership of scientific conferences/workshops.

 When defining teaching expertise at Örebro University, three categories are used: teaching approach, how the teaching approach is put into practice, and professional development as a teacher.
 The applicant’s teaching qualifications are therefore to be documented accordingly and in compliance with Örebro University’s template for teaching portfolios, relating clearly to the values set out in Örebro University’s educational philosophy.